Timing coincidence search for supernova neutrinos with optical transient surveys: Results

-We also extrapolate these background with Gd doping, where we assume a 90\% neutron tagging efficiency \cite{GdDoping}, therefore the background rate is reduced by a factor of 3--4 depending on which SK run is considered.
+We also extrapolate these background with Gd doping, where we assume a 90\% neutron tagging efficiency \cite{GdDoping}, therefore the background rate is reduced by a factor of ${\sim}3$.
 The dominant backgrounds are reduced, such as those from atmospheric muon neutrino charged-current interactions producing ``invisible'' muon decays.
-However, not all backgrounds are reduced, as neutrons can be produced from spallations as well as atmospheric neutrino neutral current quasi-elastic events.
+However, not all backgrounds are reduced, as neutrons can be produced from spallations as well as atmospheric neutrino neutral current quasielastic events.

 We then define the significance as the $\sigma$-level corresponding to the probability of detecting one event due to backgrounds for a given search window size.
 This significance is shown in Fig.~\ref{Detection Significance}.
 As seen in the figure, SK-II versus averaged SK backgrounds makes little difference, while the addition of Gd has a large effect on the detection significance due to the background reduction it allows.
 It is important to note that these background rates for HK as they assume it will be similar to previous SK runs.
 As seen in Fig.~\ref{Detection Significance}, even with Gd a $5\sigma$ detection for a single neutrino is not possible with these background rates.
 Also, in Fig.~\ref{Detection Significance}, we can see how large an effect the uncertainty in time of core collapse has with how significant a detection can be.
 If there is no focus put on to increasing the precision of $\Delta t$, then for a single neutrino we cannot obtain confident detections with large search windows.